 - Download our Moving to Norway Guide (PDF)

 Expats looking to rent accommodation in Norway will be happy to know that there are a variety of housing options throughout the country, and generally of excellent quality across the board.
-Although rental prices in Norway can be high (as much as a third or even half of one's salary), employers often provide expats with a housing allowance in their employment contracts.
+Although rental prices in Norway can be high, some employers provide expats with a housing allowance in their employment contracts.
 Moreover, expats thinking of moving to Norway with their families can rest assured that – as with all other aspects of Norwegian society – the range of rental accommodation options available to them will be strikingly family friendly.

-The standard of housing in Norway is excellent, though expats relocating from countries where apartments and houses are typically roomy might be surprised at the relative lack of space in Norwegian homes.
+The standard of housing in Norway is high, though expats relocating from countries where apartments and houses are typically roomy might be surprised at the relative lack of space in Norwegian homes.
 Nevertheless, expats can expect comfortable, well-finished, well-insulated rental accommodation with good heating systems.
-Expats should ensure that the heating in their prospective lodgings – whether it be gas, electric or a wood-burning stove – works well, because it will be a necessity in winter.

 Types of accommodation to rent in Norway